 - This results in the characteristic having full load VT larger than the no-load VT.

-- If the terminal voltage for full loaded condition is larger than VT for no-load the generator state is known as over compounded.
+- If the terminal voltage for fully loaded condition is larger than VT for no-load the generator state is known as over compounded.

-This condition can see in the below figure.
+This condition can be seen in the below figure.

 - We can also discuss all these voltage characteristics for one generator in use of diverter resistance.